satyavinay456/async_tasks_flask/README.md

 # Install the required modules for this web app
 =>pip3 install -r requirements.txt

-run the below command to complete asynchronous jobs in reddis server(worker):
+run the below command in the root directory to complete asynchronous jobs in reddis server(worker):

 rq worker

 # Execution

-In the root directory execute these commands for configurations and initialization of DB:
+In the root directory, execute these commands for configurations and initialization of DB:

 export FLASK_APP=flaskr